Guided by Professionalism and Mutual Respect

 Expect Moments of Insight

 We’re sifting through a junkyard of knowledge.
-This is about pulling out what we think we know, spreading it out in front of us and seeing what is really there, or not there.
+This is about unpacking what we think we know, spreading it out in front of us and seeing what is really there, or not there.
 It’s about finding the context that unifies the knowledge we have into a cohesive understanding.
 When we use the light of fresh ideas to scrutinize beliefs, then “a-ha!” moments can spring up.

 Expect Difficult Dialogue